If you love the ghost pepper (Bhut Jolokia), this will definitely interest you.

 Let’s talk colors!

-You might be surprised to find that this hot chile comes in so many different shades.
+You might be surprised to find that the red ghost pepper is just one version of the Bhut Jolokia.
+This super hot chile comes in so many different shades.

 I mean you can always grow the traditional red, but why not add more variety?